ThimNilsson/property_management/README.md

 - DB Management : Adminer

 The containers are placed in different networks to simulate real life network scenario.
 The application is used for register and query maintenance plans for realestate properties.

+By default the backend API will be reaced on port 5000, and the frontend will bea reached on port 80.
+This can be changed in the docker compose file.

 ## Pre-req
 docker